Russia scraps law enforcement deal with U.S. in new blow to ties

 An order to end the deal, signed by Prime Minister Dmitry Medvedev, was posted on the government's website.
-It said the agreement, under which Washington provided financial assistance for law enforcement and drugs control programs, "does not address current realities and has exhausted its potential".
+It said the agreement, under which Washington provides financial assistance for law enforcement and drugs control programs, "does not address current realities and has exhausted its potential".

 REDUCING U.S. INFLUENCE

-Russia announced in October that it was withdrawing from a decades-old agreement under which Washington helped it dismantle nuclear and chemical weapons.
+Russia announced last October that it was withdrawing from a decades-old agreement under which Washington helped it dismantle nuclear and chemical weapons.
 Russia argued it now had the power and finances to carry out disarmament itself.

 Dmitry Trenin, director at the Carnegie Moscow Center think tank, said Putin was playing on Russians' patriotism by portraying Washington as a meddling foreign power in an attempt to cast dissenters as traitors working for an outside threat.

 "Mr. Putin's goal is to reduce as much as he can U.S. influence on Russia internally," he said.